frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/reference/uninstall-app.md

 ## Description

 Remove Application and linked doctypes, modules from the site.
 Executing the vanilla command will check if the app exists on site before attempting to delete its modules and doctypes.
 The application may not be necessarily installed on the bench to run the `uninstall-app` command.

-## Options
+## Flags

  - `-y`, `--yes` To bypass confirmation prompt for uninstalling the app
  - `--dry-run` List all doctypes that will be deleted
  - `--no-backup` Do not backup the site
- - `--force` Force remove app from site
+ - `--force` Force remove the app from site

 ## Examples

 1. Perform a dry run to see what would happen on running it on a particular site.

    ```bash
       bench --site {site} uninstall-app {app} --dry-run